tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 and storage efficiency.
 Zig's `comptime` makes it particularly easy to configure the LSM Forest through meta programming.

+### Grid

+The bulk of the data file is organized as a uniform grid of equally-sized blocks.
+Each block is 0.5MiB large.
+Although LSM trees are type-specialized, they all use the same grid of blocks.
+Various auxiliary persistent data structures (for example, `ManifestLog`) also build on top of the `Grid`.

+Each `Grid` block is also valid network [`Message`](#message-passing).
+Blocks are [hash-chained](#hash-chaining) and [deterministic](#determinism) across replicas.
+This allows for physical repair --- if a block gets corrupted, TigerBeetle uses its checksum to transparently request the data from a peer replica.

 ### Control Plane / Data Plane Separation

 Batching is a special case of the more general principle of separating control plane and data plane.